 HKFRS 17 requires an entity to determine the level of aggregation for applying its requirements.
 The level of aggregation for the Group is determined firstly by dividing the insurance contracts written into portfolios.
 Portfolios comprise groups of contracts with similar risks which are managed together.
 Portfolios are further divided based on expected profitability at inception into three categories: onerous contracts, contracts with no significant risk of becoming onerous, and the remainder.
 This means that, for determining the level of aggregation, the Group identifies a contract as the smallest 'unit', i.e., the lowest common denominator.
-The Group then makes an evaluation of whether a series of contracts can be treated together in making the profitability assessment based on reasonable and supportable information, or whether a single contracts.
+The Group then makes an evaluation of whether a series of contracts can be treated together in making the profitability assessment based on reasonable and supportable information, or whether a single contract contains components that need to be separated and treated as if they were stand-alone contracts.
 HKFRS 17 also requires that no group for level of aggregation purposes may contain contracts issued more than one year apart.
 Accordingly, each portfolio is disaggregated into groups of contracts that are issued within a calendar year (annual cohorts).